Skip to main content

 How the Current Rate Is Determined

-• If the household has systematic withdrawals set up on any included accounts, the system calculates the current rate from those actual withdrawals
+• If the household has systematic withdrawals on any included (investable) accounts, the system calculates the current rate from those actual withdrawals

 • The formula: (Total Monthly Withdrawals × 12) / Portfolio Value

-• If no withdrawals are configured, the current rate defaults to the available rate
+• If no withdrawals are configured at all, the current rate defaults to the firm's Available Rate

 Where Withdrawal Data Comes From